section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 You can see that you can rename the _Group_, _Artifact_, and the _Build Tool_.
 You can search and select the needed dependencies before generating your project zip file.
-Dependencies can also be added using the Quarkus CLI as you will later see on.
+Dependencies can also be added using the Quarkus CLI, as you will later see on.
 You may also add more configurations such as the SNAPSHOT version and availability of Starter code by clicking on the 'CONFIGURE MORE OPTIONS'.

 Go ahead and generate your project with the following: